datacarpentry/python-socialsci/episodes/10-aggregations.md

 ~~~
 {: .language-python}

-You can group by more than on variable at a time by providing them as a list.
+You can group by more than one variable at a time by providing them as a list.

 ~~~
 grouped_data = df_SAFI.groupby(['C01_respondent_roof_type', 'C02_respondent_wall_type'])